ritviksharma4/Mercury/README.md

 # Mercury
-by Bodega-CoderzZz
+by Ritvik Sharma

 # Overview
 - A Chatbot that can take Audio as Input and connect the user to some service
 	* like a telephone operator, but with instant messaging
-	* currently, we only have oredering of food, and our app is not connected to any buisness.
+	* currently, we only have oredering of food, and this app is not connected to any buisness.
 	* we do however successfully extract the intent of the user, and this information can be formatted as desired

 - For Example : Input -> “I would like to have *1 non veg Taco* and *3 veg Pizzas* and *three cool drinks* from *Dominos*”